-Pro per inmates may use the telephones in their housing areas to place calls concerning their cases.
-Court-authorized pro per telephone calls shall not be monitored and shall be provided without charge to the inmate in accordance with the orders of the court (see the Inmate Telephone Access Policy).
+Pro per incarcerated person may use the telephones in their housing areas to place calls concerning their cases.
+Court-authorized pro per telephone calls shall not be monitored and shall be provided without charge to the person in accordance with the orders of the court (see the Telephone Access Policy).